What is the International Baccalaureate?

-The International Baccalaureate (IB) is an internationally recognised qualification, originally introduced to meet the educational needs of diplomats’ children who had to travel around the world with their parents.
+The International Baccalaureate (IB) Diploma Programme is an internationally recognised qualification for 3-19 year olds, originally introduced to meet the educational needs of diplomats’ children who had to travel around the world with their parents.

 Having gained recognition in the UK it is now offered in around 190 schools.

-It is studied over a two-year period by young people of 16-19 years, as an alternative to A’ levels.
+It is studied over a two-year period by 16-19 year olds as an alternative to A-levels.
 Designed to offer a broader education, the International Baccalaureate encourages independent learning and creative thinking.

 What will I be studying?